antonyxsik/ittybittyGPT/README.md

 # ittybittyGPT

-This repository was creared as an exercise to gain a deeper understanding LLMs, transformers, and more concretely, the attention mechanism (which is written here from scratch).
+This repository was created as an exercise to gain a deeper understanding LLMs, transformers, and more concretely, the attention mechanism (which is written here from scratch).

 We code up our own "itty bitty GPT", and train it on a chunk of the TinyStories dataset.